History of Tim McGraw in Timeline

 Tim McGraw

-In 1966, Elizabeth D'Agostino, Tim McGraw's mother, was a student at Terry Parker High School and met Tug McGraw, who was playing baseball for Jacksonville.
+In 1966, Tim McGraw's mother, Elizabeth D'Agostino, met his father, Tug McGraw, while he was playing baseball for Jacksonville.

 May 1, 1967: Samuel Timothy McGraw Born

-On May 1, 1967, Samuel Timothy McGraw, who later became a famous American country singer and actor, was born.
+On May 1, 1967, Samuel Timothy McGraw was born.
+He later became an American country singer and actor.

 Others born on this day/year

-In 1987, Tim McGraw followed his mother when she returned to Jacksonville, Florida, and attended Florida Community College at Jacksonville for one term.
+In 1987, Tim McGraw followed his mother when she returned to Jacksonville, Florida.

-In 1989, on the day his hero Keith Whitley died, Tim McGraw dropped out of college and headed to Nashville to pursue a musical career.
+In 1989, on the day his hero Keith Whitley died, Tim McGraw dropped out of college to head to Nashville and pursue a musical career.

 1990: Attention of Curb Records

-In 1990, Tim McGraw came to the attention of Curb Records, leading to his signing to a recording contract.
+In 1990, Tim McGraw came to the attention of Curb Records and was eventually signed to a recording contract.

-On March 29, 1991, Tim McGraw made his debut with the single "What Room Was the Holiday In", although it did not initially chart.
+On March 29, 1991, Tim McGraw made his debut with the single "What Room Was the Holiday In", which did not enter the Billboard Hot Country Songs chart.

-In 1991, the song "Memory Lane", which was later co-written by Joe Diffie and released on Tim McGraw's album, originally appeared on Keith Palmer's self-titled debut album.
+In 1991, Keith Palmer released his self-titled debut album which featured "Memory Lane", a song later co-written by Joe Diffie and released on Tim McGraw's album.

 1994: Established Swampstock Event

-In 1994, Tim McGraw established the annual Swampstock event, which began as a charity softball game to raise money for hometown little league programs and has grown to include a celebrity softball game and a multi-artist concert.
+In 1994, Tim McGraw established the annual Swampstock event, which started as a charity softball game to raise money for hometown little league programs.
+It has since grown to include a celebrity softball game and a concert.

-In 1994, Tim McGraw won Academy of Country Music awards for Album of the Year and Top New Male Vocalist.
+In 1994, Tim McGraw won Academy of Country Music awards for Album of the Year and Top New Male Vocalist for "Not a Moment Too Soon".

-In 1995, Tim McGraw released his third studio album, "All I Want", which debuted at No. 1 on the country charts and sold over 2 million copies in the United States.
+In 1995, Tim McGraw's third studio album, "All I Want", was released and debuted at No. 1 on the country charts.

-On October 6, 1996, Tim McGraw and Faith Hill married, marking the start of their relationship.
+On October 6, 1996, Tim McGraw and Faith Hill got married.

-All of the Dancehall Doctors have worked with McGraw since at least 1996.
+At least since 1996, all of the Dancehall Doctors have worked with Tim McGraw.

-1996: Hosted Annual New Year's Eve Concert in Nashville
+1996: Hosted New Year's Eve Concert in Nashville

 1996: "She Never Lets It Go to Her Heart" Number One

-In 1996, Tim McGraw's single "She Never Lets It Go to Her Heart" became his fourth number one on the U.S. country charts.
+In 1996, "She Never Lets It Go to Her Heart" became Tim McGraw's fourth number one on the U.S. country charts.

 1997: "It's Your Love" Top Country Song